Tornado ADV model in 1/32 scale CONVERSION made by Meindert de Vreeze

 F.mk.3 aircraft later on received a better radar and avionics, although aircraft standards vary.
 Important was to update the radar and systems to better counter Electronic counter measures and secure communications.
 Also, some extra outher pylons can be fitted on some aircraft.
 Later on, chaff/flare dispensers and various other pods could be fitted.
 The screens in the rear cockpit were modernized with colour LCD screens.
 Introduction of other types in the RAF also resulted in further weapons standardization.
 This was started on the Tornado force in 1999 by BAe.

-Leuchars, Coningsby and a flight in the Falklands.
-They are being phased
+RAF Tornado F3 operated from Leeming, Leuchars, Coningsby and a flight in the Falklands.
+They were replaced by the Eurofighter.

 Let's look at the 1/32 Revell Tornado